<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=381893259123400&amp;ev=PageView&amp;noscript=1">

 Research the Interview Process for Each School

-Some things are common to all programs, like the most frequently asked interview questions (more on that below), but you should begin by researching the specific admissions interview process for each school you plan on sitting down with.
+Some things are common to all programs, like the most frequently asked graduate school interview questions (more on that below), but you should begin by researching the specific admissions interview process for each school you plan on sitting down with.
 After receiving and reviewing the instructions for the interview, consider asking the following questions if they have not already been answered for you:

 • Who will be interviewing me?
 And in what manner (1-2 faculty or a panel)?